surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 unaffected by everyday challenges that produce sadness, worry, anger, stress, anxiety, and other discontent feelings

 Happiness is impermanent - craving happiness is the reason we are not achieving lasting happiness

+### Eight Fold Path

+wisdom:

+* right view - no self and the 4 noble truths - descontent arises from within not externally
+* right intention - non-illwill and harmlessness - kind, positive and wholesome thoughts and intentions

+moral conduct:

+* right speech - refrain from lying, slander, harsh or frivolous speech
+* right action - refrain from killing, theft and misconduct
+* right livelihood

+mental discipline:

+* right effort - stir up will and energy
+* right mindfulness - having set aside craving and worry - aware and mindful
+* right concentration - tranquility of the mind - serene and calm

+#### Right Intention

+* Renunciation - Actively letting go
+* Non-ill-will - Loving kindness, wanting all beings to be well - even yourself
+* Harmlessness - Thinking and indenting only good things - any harm you do will be returned to you through kamma.

+#### Right Speech

+The five factors of well spoken speech:

+* Spoken at the proper time
+* What is said is True
+* Spoken gently
+* It is beneficial
+* With a Mind of Loving-kindness
+* Blameless

+If you make people work hard to understand what you are attempting to share, people will be less and less interested in communicating with you

+> While on the surface sarcasm may seem humorous and harmless, but in reality the true intention behind sarcasm is oftentimes malicious and with ill intent

+No one enjoys being blamed for anything or made to feel as if they are at fault.

+> If you don't have anything nice to say - say nothing at all

+### Right Livelihood

+Is your daily activities wholesome and helpful.

+> In some cases, a person may choose to pursue personal interests and skills rather than financial goals or a career.
+A stay at home parent is still a livelihood as this is a contribution to society and humanity.

+Life-sustaining activities.

+> For those who do generate income through their livelihood, focus on finding something you enjoy that happens to also provide financial support.
+This will ensure the best outcome and enthusiasm for your daily life.
+If you select a livelihood solely on the bases of making money, acquiring wealth, power, prestige, or a specific title, then you will find the mind will struggle to perform your duties and responsibilities on an ongoing consistent basis perhaps even becoming bored or disinterested.

+Finding a livelihood where you can acquire an income, help others, and you enjoy the activities required on a daily basis, will ensure that you never “work” one day in your life.

+Avoid:

+* scheming - corruption / deception
+* flattery - excessive insincere praise
+* Hinting - Suggest using subterfuge - manipulate
+* Belittling - Talking down to others - diminishing the achievements of other
+* Pursuing gain-with-gain - doing work just for profit and greed - no help to humanity

+### Right Effort

+* Prevent unwholesome mental states arising
+* Abandon unwholesome mental states arising in the mind
+* Produce un-arisen wholesome mental states - practice generousity and compassion
+* Maintain wholesome mental states

+### Right Mindfulness

+* Aware of the mind at the present moment - not dwelling onfuture or past moments.
+* To develop awareness of mind, you should not allow the mind to be lost in daydreams, anticipation, indulgences, worry, or dwell in other discontent feelings.

+### Right Concentration

+* Then, in daily life one should train the mind to only focus on one thing at a time to develop higher degrees of concentration or “singleness of mind
+* Focusing on the breath is singleness of mind

+> Nothing lasts forever, all “things” will cease to exist including all of humanity.

 ### Seven Factors of Enlightenment